whyline/migrate-mongoose/README.md

 ### Roadmap
-- Add support for `options` file so you don't have to keep specifying the same options over and over
-- Add option to use a different instead of the default `migrations` collection
+- Add option to use a different collection instead of the default `migrations` collection
 - Transpile ES6 migration files to ES5 automatically when running migrations